-The federal appropriation supports approximately 1,500 locally owned and operated public television and radio stations serving almost 99 percent of the American population living in rural and urban communities in all 50 states, the District of Columbia, and four commonwealths and territories.
-Public media is a trusted source of information, education, and culture for millions of Americans, including, in disproportionately large numbers, underserved populations such as rural Americans, minorities, older Americans, lower-income families, and individuals with disabilities.
+The federal appropriation supports more than 1,500 locally owned and operated public television and radio stations serving nearly 99 percent of the American population living in rural, small town and urban communities in all 50 states, the District of Columbia, and four commonwealths and territories.
+Public media is a trusted source of information, education and culture for millions of Americans, including, in disproportionately large numbers, underserved populations such as rural Americans, minorities, older Americans, lower-income families and individuals with disabilities.

 CPB's funding flows through a statutory formula, which apportions approximately 71 percent of funding directly to stations.
-CPB's administrative expenses are capped at 5 percent, so 95 percent of the funds go directly to provide essential services and programming to local communities, address current issues in an objective, fair and balanced fashion; expand and strengthen the "American Graduate" initiative to help reduce the high school dropout rate; invest more in stations' infrastructure to enhance their local emergency alert services; and increase funding for informational, educational, cultural and diverse content and services.
+CPB's administrative expenses are capped at 5 percent.
+Therefore, 95 percent of the appropriation, managed by CPB, provides essential services and programming to local communities; addresses current issues in an objective, fair and balanced fashion; expands and strengthens the "American Graduate" initiative to help young people stay on the path to a high school diploma and continue to college and career readiness; goes to stations' infrastructure needs to enhance their local emergency alert services; and funds diverse informational, educational and cultural content and services.

-The federal investment through CPB is the foundation on which the entire public media system is built, and undermining this foundation would put the entire structure in jeopardy.
+The federal investment through CPB is the foundation on which the entire public media system is built; undermining this foundation would put the entire structure in jeopardy.
 Local stations leverage CPB funding to secure vital support from other sources, with nonfederal funding representing five of every six dollars invested annually in public media.
-Although private donations and existing sources help defray considerable costs for the much-honored public television and radio programming, the federal investment is essential to sustain the operations and public service mission of local public broadcasting stations, local community-based accountability, and the commitment to reaching every American through the universal service to which the Public Broadcasting Act aspires.
+Although private donations and existing sources help defray considerable costs for the much-honored public television and radio programming and services, the federal investment is essential to sustain the operations and public service mission of local public broadcasting stations, community-based accountability and the commitment to fulfilling the universal service goal to reach every American to which the Public Broadcasting Act aspires.

-2 Survey Sampling International (SSI), January 2017. http://valuepbs.org/assets/docs/2017 Trust Booklet.pdf
+2 Marketing & Research Resources Inc. (M&RR) January 2018. http://valuepbs.org/assets/docs/2019_Trust_Booklet.pdf

 Further, smaller stations, especially those serving rural, minority and other underserved communities, do not have the donor base to raise as much money.
-In rural areas local public broadcasting stations may be the only local source of news, weather and emergency alerts and other critical community services.
-The federal investment in public media keeps these services commercial free and available to all Americans for free.
+In rural areas, local public broadcasting stations may be the only local source of news, weather, emergency alerts and other critical community services.
+The federal investment in public media keeps these services commercial free and available to all Americans free of charge.

-CPB's values are guided by our commitment to innovation, diversity and engagement, the "Three Ds" - Digital, Diversity and Dialogue.
-This means we are always investing in innovation in order to deliver public media programming over multiple media platforms.
-We continue to seek ways to expand inclusion and diversity-geographic, economic, political, and cultural-at all levels of public media, and we are committed to helping public media stations engage with their local communities.
-The Three D's are at the heart of CPB's leadership role within the public media system.
+CPB's values are guided by our commitment to innovation, diversity and engagement.
+The "Three Ds" - Digital, Diversity and Dialogue.
+This means we are always investing in innovation to deliver public media programming over multiple media platforms.
+We continue to seek ways to expand inclusion and diversity-age, ethnicity, race, gender, socio-economic background, geography, differing abilities/disabilities and points of view-at all levels of public media, and we are committed to helping public media stations engage with their local communities.
+The Three Ds are at the heart of CPB's leadership role within the public media system.
 They provide the framework for CPB's grant-making, and help CPB, as the steward of the federal appropriation, articulate public media's mission.